 We’ve upgraded A Midsummer Night’s Dream to help you explore the play.
-At the top-level, with this new release, you can:
+Using a smartphone, a tablet or a laptop, with this new release, you can:

 - Use “Let’s Explore” to explore the characters of Bottom, Helena, Puck, Quince, and Titania (or any other character in the play)